-- 1 In the taskbar: Right-click Fiery Server Control, and click Fiery Profiles Updater.
-The Profile Update Service window opens. - The Frome opaute service window open - 2 Click Next. - 3 Under Manufacturer/Model, click your printer manufacturer. - 4 Under Media Profiles, select the media profiles that you want to install. - You can select media profiles for different printer manufacturers in one download. - 5 Click Download List (optional). - You can view the listed of selected media profiles.
+- 1 In the taskbar: Right-click Fiery Server Control, and click Fiery Profiles Updater. - The Profile Update Service window opens. - 2 Click Next. - 3 Under Manufacturer/Model, click your printer manufacturer. - 4 Under Media Profiles, select the media profiles that you want to install. - You can select media profiles for different printer manufacturers in one download. - 5 Click Download List (optional). - You can view the listed of selected media profiles.
 To add or remove media profiles from the list, click Add More Profiles. - 6 Click Download. - 7 Click Finish.